Primary (Grades 1, 2 & 3)

-The grade 1 and 2 classroom is an active environment that promotes questions, inquiry and learning activities.
+The grade 1, 2 & 3 classroom is an active environment that promotes questions, inquiry and learning activities.
 We cultivate a team approach between parents and teacher through regular communication and dialogue about student progress.
-French is taught starting from playschool, so our grade 1 students are already starting to use another language to describe the world around them and communicate with each other.
+French is taught starting from kindergarten, so our grade 1 students are already starting to use another language to describe the world around them and communicate with each other.

 The children become increasingly socially aware at this stage of life so the teacher spends time modelling and coaching them in communication skills and in building healthy relationships with their peers.
 We especially support the development of kindness and respect at this age.